 - Can I mix and match my COVID-19 vaccine and booster?

 Social Media Sample Posts and Shareable Graphics

-It’s flu season, which means it’s time to get your flu shot.
-If you’re eligible to get a #COVID19 booster dose, you might be wondering if you can also get your flu shot the same day.
-You can!
-Learn more about getting your booster and flu shots here: [insert link to your local/state landing page]
+With flu season approaching, it’s time to get your flu shot.
+If you’re eligible to get an updated #COVID19 booster dose, you can also get your flu shot the same day!
+Learn more about getting your updated booster and flu shots here: [insert link to your local/state landing page]